LLDB mainline

 66 // Protocols are prefixed with "_TtP".

-67 if (name.startswith("_TtC") || name.startswith("_TtGC") ||
+67 if (name.starts_with("_TtC") || name.starts_with("_TtGC") ||

-68 name.startswith("_TtP"))
+68 name.starts_with("_TtP"))

 70